Franklin Webster (publisher)

-Franklin Webster (c.
-1862 − December 7, 1933) was an American publisher.
+Franklin Webster (February 22, 1862 − December 7, 1933) was an American publisher.
 He was the founder of The Insurance Press, and published and edited it from its creation in 1895 until 1927.

+Biography

-He was born in La Salle, Illinois, and worked for a while at the La Salle County Press, which was owned by his father.
+Franklin Webster was born in La Salle, Illinois on February 22, 1862.
+He worked for a while at the La Salle County Press, which was owned by his father.
 In 1901 he founded Insurance Engineering, a monthly magazine about fire waste; the name was changed to Safety Engineering in 1912.
 He remained publisher and editor of it until 1921.
 He was at one point president of the American Trade Press Association.
-He died at a sanatorium in Vermont.
+He died at a sanatorium in Brattleboro, Vermont in December 7, 1933.